 The Scarpa Mont Blanc Pro GTX - Women's Vs. The Old Scarpa Mont Blanc - Women's

 Scarpa has shaken up a few details of the Scarpa Mont Blanc - Women's mountaineering boot.
 At first glance, the color change from lime green to bright turquoise stands out, but there are also multiple technical updates to speak of.
 The Sock-Fit technology, which is introduced to many of Scarpa's latest products, "lowers the volume over the instep, giving these a more nimble, modern feel."
 A waterproof gaiter is an added perk of the Sock-Fit innovation.
 Additionally, new PU ribbing, which is injected into the tongue of the shoe, reduces lace pressure across the top of the foot.
 Resulting from these changes is a drop in weight: the new model weighs about 12 ounces less (per pair).
-Lastly, yet pertinently, the cost of this shoe has increased by $21.
-Both models are still available on Scarpa's website, the older boot being marked down considerably!
+Lastly, yet pertinently, the cost of this shoe has increased.

 To see the changes mentioned above, glance below at the two models.
 The latest Pro GTX model is on the left.

 - Sock-Fit Technology — This new technology includes automatic fit adjustment and better ankle closure.

 - Waterproof Gaiter — A waterproof gaiter is newly integrated as part of the Sock-Fit technology mentioned above.

 - Increased Price — The Pro GTX version carries a heftier price tag ($525 vs. $479).